devdo-eu/capturenetwork/README.md

 ## Deployment

-To run Battle Server you need Python > 3.6
+To run Battle Server you need Python 3.8 with some dependencies.
+The easiest way to do this is to install the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) package.
+Then, to install all necessary tools use:
+`conda env create -f environment.yml` inside capturenetwork directory.

+When the installation of the environment is complete type:
+`conda activate capnet`
+To switch to `capnet` environment with all tools installed.

 When prerequisites are met then open console prompt: